Gent-Zambaku/nlp-knowledge-graph/README.md

 pip install -e .
 ```

-### Run the juppyter notebook and follow the instructions
+### Run the jupyter notebook and follow the instructions
    ```sh
    jupyter notebook
    ```